The Misconception of a New Year

 Sighing deeply, I said, “It sure has been a great year, hasn’t it?”

-Thinking deeply, which is the beginning of trouble, my wife said, “It was a great year.”
-Then, after more deep thought, she continued, “But the New Year is going to be so much better.”
+“It was a great year.”
+Then, after more deep thought, my wife continued, “But the New Year is going to be so much better.”

 Not learning from the past, I replied, “What’s so new about the new year?”